danielbentes/uim-protocol/README.md

 ### Usage-Based Billing with API Monetization

 **Idea**: Implement a usage-based billing model where AI agents are charged based on the number of API calls they make.
-Web services set prices for their intents and actions, and the platform handles the billing.
+Web services set prices for their intents and actions, and handles the billing.

 **How It Works**: